battleaxedotco/tool-docs/docs/rubberhose2/build.md

     right />

 No matter how you rig, everything built using RubberHose needs a name.
 Each new rig group will be named based on **Hose Name…** field and the **controller pairs** selector.
 Controller pairs are reused as characters typically have the same kinds of parts (arms, legs, necks).
 Each time a hose or rigging group is created the name must be manually renamed, or it will be automatically incremented.
-This gives groups a unique name and avoiding expressions targeting the wrong layers.
+This gives groups a unique name and avoids expressions targeting the wrong layers.

 Controller pairs may be rearranged, added and deleted in the list view to best suit your workflow.